ClericPy/watchdogs/README.md

 > python -m watchdogs -- -h

 - **db_url**:
 > sqlite / mysql / postgresql(not test) url, which [databases](https://github.com/encode/databases) support.
+Defaults to 'sqlite:///{HOME_PATH}/watchdogs/storage.sqlite'
 - **password**:
 > init password, if null can be set on the first visit on web.
 - **ignore_stdout_log**:
 > remove stdout logging
 - **ignore_file_log**:
-> remove file logging
+> remove file logging located at {HOME_PATH}/watchdogs folder.
 - **md5_salt**:
 > md5_salt for custom md5(password) / md5(rss_tag)
 - **config_dir**:
-> config dir to save the logs and config files, if using sqlite include sqlite file. defaults to {HOME}/watchdogs
+> config dir to save the logs and config files, if using sqlite include sqlite file. defaults to {HOME_PATH}/watchdogs
 - **\*\*uvicorn_kwargs**:
 > uvicorn startup kwargs, such as port, host.
 Which can be set like: `python -m watchdogs --port=9999 --host=127.0.0.1`